 Secondly, try to find some high quality items.
 If you cannot afford fair fashion prices, try to buy second hand instead.
 Don’t settle for less quality products, because you don’t have the money for it now.
 I think you can better wait and save your money, so you can buy your ultimate favourite piece.

 So where can you find some sustainable and fair trade linen items?
 I totally love the items from Arkitaip.
 Arkitaip is an eco-fashion label run by mother-daughter duo Michi & Lea.
 They specialise in organic linen and beautiful crochet swimwear.
 Their Austrian and Italian linens are certified with Global Organic Textile Standard and the Masters of Linen mark.
 This means you can be sure the production of your clothes meets high ecological and social standards.
-You van shop Arkitaip and other linen products from online shops, such as The Honest Department.

 The last thing, I’d say to linen: try to hang your pieces to dry in a way they don’t crinkle, you can do this by hanging the item directly on a hanger.
 Also, hang them in the shower or outside after wearing it.
 Most of the time you don’t need to iron your clothes, as long as you store them properly.
 Take good care after your pieces, it’s the best way to ensure the longevity of your clothes.